1. Could be used against you in a court of law if not followed correctly.

 9. Meeting legal duty-of-care obligations owed to crew under maritime law.

-10. Documenting procedures and proactive maintenance, demonstrating ongoing vessel care — a strong advantage when it comes to future vessel resale.
+10. Documenting procedures and proactive maintenance, demonstrating ongoing vessel care, a strong advantage when it comes to future vessel resale.

 Understanding the psychology behind documenting information onboard your vessel was introduced in the topic “Empowering Crew.”
-If you are yet to read “Empowering Crew,” please do so, as this section builds upon those principles.
+If you have yet to read “Empowering Crew,” please do so, as this section builds upon those principles.

 In this section, we explore two effective yet contrasting documentation approaches: